mikota/befunge/README.md

 # befunge

-all my previous and current befunge projects will be here
+All my befunge programs have been tested(and created) on the website http://www.bedroomlan.org/tools/befunge-playground .